matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 (sharing the token) is possible.

-On the other hand the token makes sure that the instance gets as little information about the matrix metadata of the associated `future` event.
+On the other hand the token makes sure that the instance gets as little information about the Matrix metadata of the associated `future` event.
 It cannot even tell with which room or user it is interacting.

 ## Unstable prefix